AnyChart/docs.anychart.com/Common_Settings/Tooltip.md

 chart.tooltip().titleFormat("{%x} <img width='20' src='https://cdn.pixabay.com/photo/2013/07/13/13/18/pizza-160780_960_720.png'>");
 chart.tooltip().format("<img width='20' src='https://upload.wikimedia.org/wikipedia/commons/d/d8/Pizza_slice_icon.png'> {%value}");
 ```

 {sample}CS\_Tooltip\_22{sample}

+### CSS Classes

-Also, you can change the CSS style of the tooltip by overwriting the default CSS classes used in AnyChart: just add new classes with the same names to your web page.
+You can change the CSS style of the tooltip by overwriting the default CSS classes used in AnyChart: just add new classes with the same names to your web page.

 Here are the defaults: